-TRANSFER CREDIT POLICIES AND PROCEDURES
+TRANSFER CREDIT POLICIES AND PROCEDURES UNDERGRADUATE

-UNDERGRADUATE

-Transfer of credit to SUNY Maritime College involves consideration of the comparability of coursework and the applicability of that coursework to a Maritime degree program.
-This document of transfer policies and procedures will help you transition to the undergraduate program of your choice at SUNY Maritime College.
+Transfer of credit to SUNY Maritime College involves consideration of the comparability of coursework and applicability of that coursework to a Maritime degree program.
+This section on transfer policies and procedures will help you transition to the program of your choice at SUNY Maritime College.